vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/functional-apps/vtex-product-context.md

 export default MyComponent
 ```

-:warning: *Be sure to run `vtex setup` in your project to install the correct TypeScript types exported by this app.*
+> ⚠️ *Be sure to run `vtex setup` in your project to install the correct TypeScript types exported by this app.*

 ### Hooks